ChmielewskiKamil/foundry2echidna/README.md

-The purpose of this tool is to transform foundry broadcast JSON file to Etheno-like JSON file for seamless Foundry integration with Echidna.
+The purpose of this tool is to transform the foundry broadcast JSON file to an Etheno-like JSON file for seamless Foundry integration with Echidna.

 ### Data Model